California Self-Driving Car Accident Lawyers

 The development of technology has significantly enhanced the safety and convenience of automobiles.
 However, there are still potential dangers arising from software issues.

-For example, self-driving systems could malfunction and make poor driving decisions.
+For example, self-driving systems could malfunction and make operational errors.
 The sensors assessing the surroundings may process inaccurate results or misinterpret the environment.

 Any bug or issue can potentially lead to a disastrous event.
 A software glitch is what caused severe injuries to a woman in San Francisco.
-In October 2023, a robotaxi dragged the pedestrian after hitting her as it continued driving instead of stopping.
-The California DMV later revoked the manufacturer’s testing permit.
+In October 2023, a robotaxi dragged the pedestrian after hitting them as it continued driving instead of stopping, per a Reuters report.

 The ultimate goal of autonomous vehicles is to drive without human intervention.
 However, it’s still not a foolproof system.
 Operators must still be on alert and ready to take over the driving whenever needed.
 Moreover, most models crawling along California roads can only self-drive in certain conditions.